otonyoadmin/myipathsgrav/pages/01.home/_showcase/showcase.md

 ---
-title: 'MYiPATHS for mapping your mind from the inside out.
-Become self aware & learn 50% faster from your life & work experiences'
+title: 'MYiPATHS map your mind from the inside out.
+Get to know your Doubtless Self & learn 50% faster from your life & work experiences'
 media_order: 'custom-header-bg.jpg,hero-image.png'
 showcase_image: custom-header-bg.jpg
 buttons: